The-Marcy-Lab-School-Assignments/7-1-0-assignment-personal-pokedex-Jahshiek/README.md

 **Miscellaneous**
 - [ ] Props are extracted in child components using destructuring
 - [ ] At no point did you ever use any vanilla DOM JS methods (e.g. `document.querySelector` or `document.createElement`)
-- [ ] Bonus: Your project has some extra CSS styling!

 **Note:** We are requiring you use React Context for this assignment, however it does not mean that Context is necessarily the right tool for this job.
 For a project this small, Context may not be the best solution.
 However, for now, use it!